ignacioLiotti/GPT3-React_Landing_Page/README.md

 # GPT 3 REACT LANDING PAGE

-This is a fake lading page for the AI GPT 3, design taken from the channel Javascript Mastery
+This is a fake lading page for the AI GPT 3, design taken from the channel Javascript Mastery, every page its responsive

 ## Tecnologies